mlswg/mls-protocol/draft-ietf-mls-protocol.md

 with a credential, then in order to mount an impersonation attack, the attacker would need to compromise the relevant PSK as well as the victim's signature key.
-The cost of this mitigation is that the application needs some external arrangement that ensures that the legitimate members of the group to have the required PSKs.
+The cost of this mitigation is that the application needs some external arrangement that ensures that the legitimate members of the group have the required PSKs.

 ## Forward Secrecy and Post-Compromise Security